StuPro-TOSCAna/TOSCAna/docs/dev/plugins/transformation-lifecycle/lifecycle-architecture.md

 ## Validation Phase

-The validation phase can be split into three different validation phases:
+The validation phase can be split into two different validation phases:
 - `environment check` - in this phase the plugin should check if it has everything available to perform the transformation.
 This means that all required CLI applications have been installed and are accessible.
 For example: The kubernetes plugin needs a connection to a running docker daemon to perform the transformation (when following the point that docker images get built automatically)
-- `supported node type check` - this represents the original `analyze` phase.
-The plugin will return a list of supported node types, this list then gets compared with a list conatining all node types used by this platform.
-If not all node types of the model are contained in the supported list the transformation will stop at this point.
 - `model check` (property check) - this phase checks the model for invalid properties.
 For example the kubernetes plugin will reject the transformation if a node is based on windows.

 ### Execution order

 The execution of these phases should look like this:

-`env-check -> node-type-check -> model-check`
+`env-check -> model-check`

-This order is chosen because the first task is probably the "simplest" one to execute and the last one (model check) is the modt complex because we have to iterate over the whole graph to look for those problems.
+This order is chosen because the first task is probably the "simplest" one to execute and the last one (model check) is the most complex because we have to iterate over the whole graph to look for those problems.

-### Implementation approaches
+### Implementation approach

-While thinking about this i came across two implementation approaches, the following part will discuss both of them.
-The implementation approaches only cover the node type check and the model check.
-The environment has to be checked anyways.
-With some more efforts the env check could also get done before the transformation even launches.
-However this will require some modifications in the `core` part of the application.

-#### Seperate checks

-This approach clearly splits the node type check (short `type check`) and the model check into two seperate phases.

-The interfaces and classes defined by using this approach will look like this (just to showcase):

 TOSCAna Plugin (just for illustration purposes, class diagrams will follow):
 ```java